Brian-Weloba/Brian-Weloba/README.md

 I'm Brian Weloba, a Software Engineer with a passion for designing and developing innovative solutions.

-🔭 I’m currently working on microservices with Spring Boot at Modefin, a global fintech solution provider.
+🔭 I’m currently studying my Masters at Coventry University

 🌱 I’m learning Spring, Wordpress, C#, and AWS to expand my skill set and stay updated with the latest technologies.